 Parking regulations are subject to change without notice.

 A valid Ohlone College parking permit must be visibly displayed at the following locations and times:

 Parking on either campus is not permitted during curfew hours (11 p.m.- 6 a.m. everyday) except if notification is made to Campus Police Services beforehand to obtain a waiver for authorization to park during curfew hours.
 Authorization may only be provided for qualifying reasons sanctioned by the college or for unanticipated mechanical issues in which all attempts to remove the vehicle before curfew have been exhausted.

-Free Parking occurs during the semester breaks and all Board approved holidays.
+Free Parking is allowed during the college semester breaks and all Board approved holidays.

 Parking Citations are issued, processed, and collected in accordance with the parking violation procedures codified in the California Vehicle Code, commencing with Section 40200 et seq.

 - Not In A Marked Stall

 - Parked In A Fire Lane

 The above list is not inclusive of all parking violations.

 General Parking is for students, staff, and guest/visitors.